elunna/nerfhack-changelog/README.md

 ### Big Room
 * Ported bigroom variants from UnNetHack and SpliceHack.
 * Imported two bigroom variants from xnh.
+* An additional big room was added to the latter half of the main dungeon (Splice)

 ### Forges
 * Forges were ported in from EvilHack